Mridul-Chaudhary/try_proteomics/README.md

 ## Description: 📰

 Here you will find a tsv file (“Protein_abundance.tsv”) that contains protein abundance measured by label-free mass-spectrometry for chronic lymphocytic leukemia (CLL) patient samples.
-You will also find an excel table (“sampleAnnotation.xls”) that contains some basic annotations for those samples.
+You will also find an excel table (“sampleAnnotation.txt”) that contains some basic annotations for those samples.
 Your task is to process the protein abundance dataset; assess its quality and identify protein markers for prognosis.
 You also need to write a report, preferably in Rmarkdown or Jupyter Notebook format, to present your analysis results.

 ## Specific tasks: